What Are Your Payroll Tax Liability Payment Options

 Installment agreements are a convenient method to utilize future cash flow and to pay off liabilities over a fixed period of time.
 However, the government will only grant them as a last resort, and will want taxpayers to sell, borrow against their assets, and exhaust potential lines of credit before considering an installment agreement.
 The government’s stringent standards may be unworkable for individuals or they may refuse to grant them entirely, even to cash-strapped taxpayers or those facing insolvency.

 An experienced tax attorney can help guide you through the installment agreement process and get the results that work best for you.
 Whether your goal is to pay the tax as quickly as possible to minimize the accruing interest and penalties, or to negotiate a minimum monthly payment to increase your financial flexibility, we can help.
-Furthermore, we can help roll your current compliance into your monthly installment payments, help stall collection actions, or help deal with difficult or inflexible government personnel.
+Furthermore, we can help roll your current compliance into your monthly installment payments, help stall collection actions, or help deal with difficult or inflexible government personnel dealing with payroll tax liability.

-If you have any questions or if we can further assist you, please contact our San Diego office.
+If you have any questions about payroll tax liability or if we can further assist you, please contact our San Diego office.